 - Demonstrate comprehension of organizational, management, and leadership theory and practice; student affairs functions; legal issues in higher education; and professional issues, exhibiting the ability to synthesize knowledge across these content areas to apply to professional experiences with students.

-- Complete an appropriate applied thesis, using qualitative and quantitative research methodologies to assess an area of student affairs, grounded in a review of the literature germane to the field of study, and demonstrate the ability to understand valid and reliable methods of research and its implications for student affairs.
+- Complete a research project, using qualitative and quantitative research methodologies to assess an area of student affairs, grounded in a review of the literature pertinent to the field of study, and demonstrate the ability to understand valid and reliable methods of research and its implications for student affairs.

 Spiritually maturing in that they…